DidierOsindero/to-do-list-front-end/README.md

-# To Do List With Persistent Memory
+# To Do List with Persistent Memory

 Deployed on Netlify: https://didier-to-do-list-frontend.netlify.app